afdavisLETU/fennec-ml/README.md

 - savepath (string): The folder to save the .csv file.
 - overwrite (bool): Skips the overwrite checker if true.
 - skip (bool): Skips duplicate files instead of checking or overwriting if true.
 - varspath (string): The vars-of-interest.json path.
 Defaults to same folder as THIS script.
+- downsample (bool): If true, it will downsample to the lowest sample rate, if false it will upsample to the highest

 Relies on the vars_of_interest.json file to determine what data is wanted